Write Version Dependent Code

 The use case we will implement in the following example will show how to display messages in the player's chat.
 We have already implemented this, but it is relatively easy to show and understand.

-- or api
+or api

-module called ExampleChatExecutor
+module and name it ExampleChatExecutor

-, annotate it with the @Referenceable
+.
+Annotate it with @Referenceable

-in the module, you'll
+in the appropriate package.

 Now to the implementation.
 First, we implement the interface ExampleChatExecutor